afeins19/obsdian/classNotes/Research/Meetings.md

 ### Homework
 - Find something interesting (blog, paper, etc.) associated with the project description.
 Use Janghoon's Large Language Models (LLMs) for computing guide

+# Meeting 2
+- We are scoping down from broad direction to some specific directions
+- keep reading and finding out current SOTA strategies